Lasbaskanenmas/YouTube-Watch-History-Project/README.md

 3. The notebook will:
    - Clean and process the JSON data.
    - Generate visualizations for time-based trends, top channels, and common topics.
+   - Display general descriptive statistics, including:
+     - **Seasonal Trends**: Shows the total videos watched in each season (e.g., Winter, Summer, Autumn, Spring).
+     - **Top Topics**: Identifies the most common themes in the video titles, such as recurring words or phrases.
    - Launch a **Flask-based dashboard**.

 ### Expected Output